ABradham/ABradham/README.md

 - 👋 Hi, I’m @ABradham, a computer science student at Dartmouth College🌲
-- 🧪 In terms of languages, I'm comfortable working in Java ☕ and Python 🐍
+- 🧪 In terms of languages, I'm comfortable working in Java ☕ and Python 🐍, but can hold my own in C 🌊
 - 🌱 I’m currently learning C and the MERN (MongoDB, Express, React, and Node stack)
 - 📫 You can reach me via email (alphonso.p.bradham.24@dartmouth.edu), LinkedIn (www.linkedin.com/in/alphonso-bradham/), or via a dm on Instagram (@al.bradh12)